sanin-alex/arch-quickshell/README.md

 ## Features
 - **Dynamic Notch**: Morphs smoothly to only show you information you actually need to see.
+- **Hover**: When hovering over the Notch, it will expand to show more information.
 - **Hyprland Integration:** When switching workspaces the notch will show active, used and unused workspaces.
 - **Battery**: Icon switches to yellow and red, reminding you to charge your laptop.
 - **WiFi**: Shows signal strength to the current network.